Facts about Greenland

-As a visitor, you should especially notice the word "immaqa".
-In Greenland, many things depend on the weather.
-Greenlanders have learned that planning is always subject to "immaqa".
-When this happens, take a deep breath and accept the fact that you cannot take control of everything in Greenland.
+As a visitor, you should especially notice the word “immaqa”.
+In Greenland, many things depend on the weather, which is why Greenlanders have learned that planning is always subject to “immaqa”.
+When this happens, take a deep breath and accept the fact that you cannot take control of everything about the tour.

 Immigration to Greenland

-Immigration to Greenland has occurred in waves.
+Immigration has occurred in waves.
 Overall, we speak of four waves, namely three waves of Inuit descent from the west and then the European immigration from the east.

 Saqqaq, Dorset and the Thule Cultures